bdeschabis/Multi-Boot-NVRAM-EFI-BIOS-Edit/README.md

 In fact, according to the indications it receives from the user and to the NVRAM content, it composes and launches the commands which could have been laboriously created manually in a terminal to reach the same result.

 The used commands are displayed at the bottom of each window before being executed.

+==== Setup
+in any folder, copy the efibootmgr_Us.bash script and the python script efibootmgr_Us.py.
+In the efibootmgr_Us.bash script, change the name of the folder containing these two files (change "sudo python3 /home/bernard/.Scripts/efibootmgr_Us.py" to "sudo python3 /home/your folder/efibootmgr_Us.py".
+And then, create a launcher on the desktop that launches the efibootmgr_Us.bash script in a terminal.
+There are also two icons that may be useful to you, EFI.png and efibootmgr_sdx.png.
+The program requires python3, python3-tk

+As I'm a casual and beginner programmer, be indulgent and modify this program as you wish if you are able.
+It works on ASUS PC with Debian and Mint as well as Old Apple with Mint and Kubuntu.